unode/firefox_decrypt/README.md

 * `json` - a machine compatible format - see [JSON](https://en.wikipedia.org/wiki/JSON)
 * `pass` - a special output format that directly calls to the [passwordstore.org](https://www.passwordstore.org) command to export passwords (*).
 See also `--pass-*` options.

 (*) `pass` can produce unintended consequences.
-Make sure to backup your password store before using this.
+Make sure to backup your password store before using this option.

 ##### Non-interactive mode